opentofu/opentofu.org/blog/2024-01-10-opentofu-is-going-ga.md

     image_url: https://github.com/cube2222.png
 ---

 Today is a big day for OpenTofu!
-After 4 months of work, we're releasing the [**first stable release of OpenTofu**](https://github.com/opentofu/opentofu/releases/tag/v1.6.0), a community-driven open source fork of Terraform.
+After four months of work, we're releasing the [**first stable release of OpenTofu**](https://github.com/opentofu/opentofu/releases/tag/v1.6.0), a community-driven open source fork of Terraform.
 OpenTofu, a Linux Foundation project, is now production-ready.
 It’s a drop-in replacement for Terraform, and you can easily migrate to it by following our [migration guide](https://opentofu.org/docs/intro/migration).

 Roni Frantchi wrote a [great article](https://opentofu.org/blog/opentofu-release-candidate-is-out) prior to the holidays, describing our road so far and up to the release candidate.
 It’s an excellent resource to learn more about how we got to where we are now.